 - Open house events: Attending open houses is a great way to learn more about schools in general (and preschools in particular).
 For general advice on open house visits (much of which applies to preschools), check out our guide on school visits.

 - Choosing school guides: There are some great guides to choosing schools in Canada (and throughout the world).
-To learn more about choosing private schools (including private preschools), check out our choosing guide on OurKids.net, oue guide on questions to ask private schools, and our experts' advice on choosing a private school).
+To learn more about choosing private schools (including private preschools), read our choosing guide on OurKids.net, oue guide on questions to ask private schools, and our experts' advice on choosing a private school).
 If you’re interested in Montessori preschools, check out our Montessori choosing guide.
 If you're looking for a special needs school, check out our special needs school choosing guide.

-- Private school expos: Private school expos are a great way to find the right preschool for your child.
+- Private school expos: Private school expos are a great way to find out about the best preschools near you.
 We have annual expos across Canada: in Toronto, Halton-peel, Ottawa, Montreal, Vancouver, and Calgary.
 At these expos, you can meet with lots of private preschools, ask them questions, and learn whether they might be right for your child.